Kingxukai/linux/Documentation/dev-tools/kcsan.rst

-Note, KCSAN will not report all data races due to missing memory ordering, specifically where a memory barrier would be required to prohibit subsequent memory operation from reordering before the barrier.
-Developers should therefore carefully consider the required memory ordering requirements that remain unchecked.
+Note, KCSAN will not report all data races due to missing memory ordering, specifically where a memory barrier would be required to prohibit subsequent memory operation from reordering before the woke barrier.
+Developers should therefore carefully consider the woke required memory ordering requirements that remain unchecked.

 Race Detection Beyond Data Races